 To be wise is to be awake.
 Waking up and wisdom are the same thing.
 Grasping that makes me more effective at gaining the thing they both are.
 No one can give me wisdom, I have to earn my own by paying attention.
 No one can wake me up, that's my job.
-I couldn't wake up until I shook off all external authority and became my own master; that set wisdom free in me.
+I didn't start waking up until I shook off external authority and surrendered to my own wisdom, what's right for me.

 Years ago, wisdom gave me a koan: “Time is not what you think it is.”
 Then another: “Death is never a bad thing.”
 With those as a starting point, wisdom guided me to a life anchored in five dimensions.
 Wisdom aka wakefulness aka depth is the fifth.

 The big picture is frozen, that's the nature of it: this moment is always this moment.
 The world is exactly like this every time I live this moment.
 So the news is not really news, it's this way every time.
 But it's news to me; memories all die with the body.
 Wisdom doesn't die: with every bit of waking up I'm more awake for good.

 Death is neutral, a reset: my life starts over.
 If I got no wiser by living, I live the same life again.
 If I woke up even a little, I'm a more awake person; that changes how I live.
 Being wiser, I engage the world more deeply, so I keep waking up.
 Wiser or not, my choices & actions are self-perpetuating.
 I keep waking up or I don't; my choice.